How malicious AI swarms can threaten democracy: The fusion of agentic AI and LLMs marks a new frontier in information warfare: Governance Measures and Technical Defenses

-Stronger provenance may help societies harden identity without muting speech as persuasive swarms proliferate~\cite{menczer2023addressing}.
-Policymakers may incentivize rapid adoption of passkeys, cryptographic attestations, and federated reputation standards, backed by ongoing R\&D to harden them against spoofing~\cite{adler2025personhoodcredentialsartificialintelligence}.
-However, “proof-of-human” alone is no panacea: millions lack formal IDs, biometrics raise privacy risks, and verified accounts can be hijacked.
-Therefore, a key priority should be regulating the resulting commercial market that underpins large-scale manipulation, where private sellers offer services ranging from vanity metrics to coordinated influence operations at remarkably low costs.
+The adaptive nature of AI swarms underscores the need for a complementary approach: strengthening provenance.
+Stronger provenance may reinforce the reliability of identity signals without muting speech.
+Policymakers may incentivize the rapid adoption of passkeys, cryptographic attestations, and federated reputation standards, backed by anti-spoofing R\&D. However, ``proof-of-human'' is no panacea: millions of people online lack identification, biometrics raise privacy risks, and verified accounts can be hijacked.
+Real-identity policies may deter bots, yet endanger political dissidents, activists, and whistleblowers who rely on anonymity to speak safely.
+Nevertheless, provenance strengthening is among the most promising ways to raise the cost of mass manipulation.
+Safeguards could allow verified-yet-anonymous posting, periodic re-verification to curb hijacking, and symbolic subscription fees to deter botnets.
+Cryptographic tools can further protect privacy while preserving accountability.